 Where: Began in China, now consumed throughout the world, most notably in Japan, England, America, Russia and India.

-Try an English cream tea served with scones or cake and cream at 4pm.
+*Why not try: An English cream tea served with scones or cake and cream at 4pm.

 Health: Teas cleansing properties are thought to alleviate pains and strengthen the immune system.

-More tea is consumed throughout the world than any other liquid, except water.
 Derived from the leaves of the Camellia Sinensis tree, the infusion is valued for its medicinal properties, as well as enjoyed as a beverage.

 Drinking Tea plays a central part in our lives.
 It is a universal phenomenon with millions of people the world over enjoying it on a daily basis.
 It is hard to imagine a world without tea.
 In fact it has become the most widely consumed beverage on earth after water.